-This blog was the pet project of Josh Kaufman who started it in order to take notes on his progress of, learning about business.
+This blog was the pet project of Josh Kaufman, who started it in order to take notes on his progress in, learning about business.

-He wanted to go for his MBA for business but didn’t have the time or money to do so.
+He wanted to go for his MBA in business but didn’t have the time or money to do so.